-backups Daily backup data, see Dumped data for backups.
+backups Daily backup data, please check Dumped data for backups for details.

 Note: This directory has to be writable by Weblate.
-If if running it as uWSGI means the www-data user should have write access to it.
+Running it as uWSGI means the www-data user should have write access to it.

 The easiest way to achieve this is to make the user the owner of the directory: